csdavids519/SugarRush/readme.md

 ### Third-party registration

-Allowing users to use Facebook or Google accounts to signin would improve the user experience and allow for new customers to quickly sign up.
+Allowing users to use Facebook or Google accounts to sign in would improve the user experience and allow for new customers to quickly sign up.

 ### Monthly basket offers

-This feature requires more research time to implement, as the Candy Rush store grows with the offerings we wish to impletment an option for users to subscribe to a monthly random basket of candy automatcaly shipped to their door.
+This feature requires more research time to implement, as the Candy Rush store grows with the offerings we wish to implement an option for users to subscribe to a monthly random basket of candy automatically shipped to their door.

 ### Delivery cost calculation

-A benift to our customers would be to calculate shipping cots before checkout, this feature would need to be researched before implemented and would use the already available shipping info data from the customer.
+A benefit to our customers would be to calculate shipping cots before checkout, this feature would need to be researched before implemented and would use the already available shipping info data from the customer.

 ---